kubernetes/website/docs/tasks/debug-application-cluster/audit.md

 Parameters should be set to accommodate the load on the apiserver.

-For example, if kube-apiserver receives 100 requests each second, and each request is audited only on `StageResponseStarted` and `StageResponseComplete` stages, you should account for ~200 audit events being generated each second.
+For example, if kube-apiserver receives 100 requests each second, and each request is audited only on `ResponseStarted` and `ResponseComplete` stages, you should account for ~200 audit events being generated each second.
 Assuming that there are up to 100 events in a batch, you should set throttling level at at least 2 QPS.
 Assuming that the backend can take up to 5 seconds to write events, you should set the buffer size to hold up to 5 seconds of events, i.e.